ldrobnik/drobnik.writing/src/data/blognotes/markdown-for-creative-writers.md

 ## Basic syntax

 Let’s start with the basics.
-You already now how to make headers in Markdown.
+You already know how to make headings in Markdown.
 What about paragraphs?
 It’s simple—all you need to do is add an empty line:

 ```md
 This is the first paragraph.